 Southerners opposed to the removal of Confederate monuments have found plenty of support from their political leaders.
 Legislatures in most former Confederate states have considered — and in some cases enacted — new statutes to prevent cities and counties from removing monuments.

 In 2017, for example, Alabama enacted the Alabama Memorial Preservation Act, which prohibits local governments from removing, altering or renaming monuments more than 40 years old.

 The state’s attorney general in August 2017 used that law to sue the majority-black city of Birmingham for covering a Confederate monument with plywood and a tarp.
-Republican Gov. Kay Ivey has called efforts to remove Confederate symbols “politically correct nonsense.”
+Gov. Kay Ivey has called efforts to remove Confederate symbols “politically correct nonsense.”

 North Carolina wasted little time enacting a law to protect monuments.
-In July 2015, just a month after the Charleston attack, Republican Gov. Pat McCrory signed a bill requiring the General Assembly’s approval before a monument can be removed.
+In July 2015, just a month after the Charleston attack, Gov. Pat McCrory signed a bill requiring the General Assembly’s approval before a monument can be removed.
 “The protection of our heritage is a matter of statewide significance to ensure that our rich history will always be preserved and remembered for generations to come,” the governor said in a statement.